Simfreed/AFINES/xlink_sorting_paper/README.md

 Once these have been run, one can reproduce the specific plots, using the xlink_sorting_paper/plots.nb Mathematica Notebook.

 This version of AFINES used for this paper is algorithmically described in the Supplement of the paper.
-The code can be accessessed from the github via the command
+The code can be accessessed from the github AFINES repository via the command
 ```
 git checkout growing_spacer_exv
 ```